munificent/game-programming-patterns/book/bytecode.markdown

      *  *You have to implement a parser.* Despite their reputation, this part is pretty easy.
-Either use a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent one, and you're good to go.
+Either use a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive decent one, and you're good to go.

      *  *You have to handle syntax errors.* This is one of the most important